 The Cliffs of Moher have been Ireland’s #1 natural attraction for at least two hundred years, and for good reason.
 The views along the towering cliffs are simply stunning.

 Begin your Cliffs experience in the visitors center.
 There you can explore the defining elements of the Cliffs of Moher before “The Ledge” takes you on a bird’s eye virtual reality tour just off the cliffs.

 Be prepared for walking as you exit the visitors center as it’s quite a climb to O’Brien’s Tower, the viewing center built in 1835.
 Stone pathways are stroller friendly and a variety of viewing platforms offer different views of the majestic cliffs.

 Beyond the pathways at the Cliffs of Moher Visitors Center there is a 20km walk, from Liscannor to Doolin, along the top of the cliffs.
 (Please use discretion if you plan to do this with children- it is not recommended for those under 8 years old; there are no trails for strollers.)

-Once you’ve visited the Cliffs of Moher from the top, why not see them from below- by boat?
+Once you’ve visited the Cliffs of Moher from the top, why not see them from below–by boat?
 Doolin2Aran Ferries in nearby Doolin offers a one-hour Cliffs Cruise.
-If you think the cliffs were massive from the top wait ‘til you view them from below!
+And if you think the cliffs were massive from the top, wait ‘til you view them from below!